Location- and scale-free procedures for distinguishing between distribution tail models: Simulation study

-Summarizing the results of this section, we can conclude, that the test \eqref{test-location} outperforms other tests considered in this section by empirical properties.
-Indeed, on the null hypothesis, this test makes mistakes much less often and is not much less powerful on the alternative.
-Apparently, this means that tests for the hypothesis $\tilde H_0: F\in \mathcal{D}(EV_0)$ against the alternative $\tilde H_1: F\in \mathcal{D}(EV_\gamma),$ $\gamma>0,$ based on the tail heaviness are more efficient than tests based on the properties of the GEV and GPD models.
+Summarizing the results of this section, we can conclude that the procedure \eqref{test-location} outperforms other tests/procedures analyzed in this section in terms of its empirical properties on the distributions from class $\mathcal{LW}$ but might have less power on those of $\mathcal{RV},$ like on $\mathcal{GP}(1/3,1),$ $\mathcal{T}(3),$ and $Burr(3,2).$ However, the high type I error probabilities of Hasofer--Wang and ratio tests do not allow us to consider them adequate for testing the hypothesis $H_0: F\in \mathcal{LW}$ and even $\tilde H_0: F\in \mathcal{D}(EV_0).$ This means that tests/procedures for distinguishing between $\mathcal{D}(EV_0)$ and $\mathcal{D}(EV_\gamma),$ $\gamma>0,$ based on tail heaviness, might be more efficient than tests based on the properties of the GEV and GP models.